Skip to main content

 Key Takeaways

-• Your available HELOC is limited by your Combined Loan-to-Value (CLTV) ratio — typically capped at 80–90% of home value.
+• Your available HELOC is limited by your Combined Loan-to-Value (CLTV) ratio.
+Typically capped at 80–90% of home value.

 • During the draw period, you often only pay interest.
-The full principal repayment comes later — and the payment jump can be severe.
+The full principal repayment comes later.
+And the payment jump can be severe.

-• HELOC rates are variable and tied to the Prime Rate — rising rates will increase your monthly cost.
+• HELOC rates are variable and tied to the Prime Rate.
+Rising rates will increase your monthly cost.

-• Tool: Calculate your available HELOC now →
+• Tool: Calculate your available HELOC now β†’

 How a HELOC Works: The Two-Period Structure

 A HELOC is not a traditional loan.
-It's a revolving line of credit — more like a credit card secured by your home.
+It's a revolving line of credit.
+More like a credit card secured by your home.
 Understanding its two-period structure is essential before borrowing.

 The Draw Period (Typically 5–10 Years)

 During the draw period, you can borrow, repay, and re-borrow against your credit line as needed.
-Most HELOCs require only interest-only payments during this phase — meaning your monthly bill is low, but you're not reducing your principal at all.
+Most HELOCs require only interest-only payments during this phase.
+Meaning your monthly bill is low, but you're not reducing your principal at all.

 Example: $50,000 HELOC at 8.5% during the draw period:

-• Monthly interest-only payment: $50,000 × 8.5% ÷ 12 = $354/month
+• Monthly interest-only payment: $50,000 Γ— 8.5% Γ· 12 = $354/month

 The Repayment Period (Typically 10–20 Years)